nataliehammonddressage/nataliehammonddressage.github.io/training.md

 {% picture assets/images/NatalieHammondDressage-12.jpg --alt A picture of Natalie %}

-# Dressage Training

 Finding a dressage trainer that will work with you and your horse is an important part of the process of becoming a rider that can earn high marks in your tests.
-Natalie works with all levels of riders and horses to raise the bar on your performance in dressage tests.
-Natalie Hammond is well regarded as one of the top instructors in the Midwest with International experience.
+Natalie works with all levels of riders and horses to raise the bar on their performance at home or in competition.

-Training Options
+## Training Options

 Get trained by one of the best Dressage riders/trainers in the St. Louis area.
 Natalie offers the following training options out of St. Louis Equestrian Center in Wildwood, MO.